Coastguard, Coast Blockade, Revenue Cruisers, Excise, Preventive Waterguard, Riding Officers and Lighthouse Keepers.

 Circa 10 Mar 1804 the master of the Pevensey Custom-house boat picked up 170 tubs and packages of contraband goods.

 16 Mar 1804 the Nimble, Custom's House cutter, Capt Andrews, belonging to Deal, has taken a sloop with 8-900 casks of geneva, and 18 packages of tobacco, which were landed at the Custom's House yesterday.

 Circa 28 Apr 1804 it looks as though the Pevensey Officers have been busy again, having made a large seizure of spirits, tobacco and snuff at sea last week.

-8 Jun 1804 Mr Mottley seized a boat laden with spirits and tobacco.
+8 Jun 1804 Mr Mottley of the Portsmouth Custom House seized a boat laden with spirits and tobacco.

 Circa 14 Jul 1804 the Speedwell, Lieut Robertson, has sent into Portsmouth, the Hope of Chichester, laden with 157 tubs, 26 bales, and 140 lbs of tobacco.
 In addition, Capt Stiles sent in on Tues evening 230 tubs of spirits.